|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 You may ask why would USA ever got involved in China over WWII?
-It would be a Soviet setup, i.e., Operation Snow.
-Russians, after signing a neutrality pact with Japan on April 13th 1941 [by betraying the 1937 non-aggression treaty between China and USSR], had sealed off China's continental exit to the north and northwest.
-Russian, being concerned that China could lose the resistance to Japan, secretly ordered their proxies, Launchlin Currie & Harry Dexter White, to recommend to Roosevelt that China be given the Lend-Lease materials.
+It would be a Soviet setup, i.e., the Operation Snow.
+The Russians, after signing a neutrality pact with Japan on April 13th, 1941 [by betraying the 1937 non-aggression treaty between China and the USSR], had sealed off China's continental exit to the north and northwest.
+The Russians, being concerned that China could lose the resistance war to Japan, secretly ordered their proxies, Launchlin Currie & Harry Dexter White, to recommend to Roosevelt that China be given the Lend-Lease materials.
 Currie went to China on an inspection mission in Jan 1941.

 16 out of 17 of the AMERICANS that were involved in creating the U.N. were later identified, in sworn testimony, as secret communist agents.
 The first Secretary General was the AMERICAN Alger Hiss.
 Hiss served time in prison pursuant to his involvement in a Communist spy ring.
 Who were the 16 American citizens who helped create the UN that were identified as communists?
 Alger Hiss; Harry Dexter White; Virginius Frank Coe; Noel Field; Laurence Duggan; Henry Julian Wadleigh; Nathan Gregory Silvermaster; Harold Glasser; Victor Perlo; Irving Kaplan; Solomon Adler; Abraham George Silverman; John Carter Vincent; David Weintraub; William K. Ullman and William H. Taylor.